ardahk/amex/README.md

 </table>
 <!-- readme: contributors -end -->

-## License
+## 📜 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE). 📝

-For detailed information on the implementation and usage, please refer to the individual module documentation within the repository.
+For more details on implementation and usage, check out the individual module documentation within the repository. 🚀